ndortega/SWEN342-Project2/README.txt

 Execution:
     Command Line argument to run executable:
+        Go into the Executable folder in the zip and enter the command "run.bat"

     In intellij:
         Just run the project like you would run any other with Driver as the running